-In order to rank on Google, you need to carefully research the word or a phrase you want to write about.
+In order to rank on Google, you need to carefully research the word or a phrase you plan to target.

-Of course, being smart with the keyword you're going to target doesn't guarantee that you'll grab the top spot, but it's a good start.
+Of course, being smart with the keywords you choose doesn’t guarantee that you’ll grab the top spot, but it’s a good start.

 Some keywords are easier to rank for than others.
 And even if you constantly go for the less competitive ones, not all of your content will reach Google’s first page.